-These factors apply to employers based on their individual characteristics, not to the state as a whole.
+These factors apply to employers based on their individual characteristics, not the state as a whole.
 The available data are not consistent for all states, nor are they available within the study year.

 States regulate self-insurers differently, and self-insurers don't pay premiums, so their costs aren't reported consistently across states.
-We focus on employers who are purchasing insurance, so we can treat them comparably.
+We focus on employers who are purchasing insurance so we can treat them comparably.

 Consideration of cost of living is implicitly built in, since premium rates are based on $100 units of payroll, and average wages are generally higher in high-cost areas.
 Comparison to available state-level data shows very little relationship between rates and cost of living.